 Kim is also the regional coordinator of our global sanctions and trade group and regularly advises clients on US economic sanctions and export controls as well as on issues related to data privacy and cybersecurity.

 Advising one of the world’s largest banks in investigations by the Department of Justice (DOJ), the Commodity Futures Trading Commission (CTFC), and other regulators around the world into alleged manipulation and collusion in the setting of prices for gold, silver and other precious metals.

 Winning the acquittal in a federal jury trial of Raoul Weil, former CEO of UBS’s wealth management division, the most senior Swiss banker charged in the DOJ’s long-running crackdown on Swiss banks and bankers for allegedly assisting US taxpayers in evading billions of dollars of US taxes on assets secretly held in Switzerland.

-Advising one of the world’s largest banks in investigations by the Department of Justice, the CFTC, the UK FCA, the European Commission, and other state and national enforcement authorities into an alleged scheme to manipulate the setting of the LIBOR and EURIBOR reference rates.
+Advising one of the world’s largest banks in investigations by the DOJ, the CFTC, the UK Financial Conduct Authority, the European Commission, and other state and national enforcement authorities into an alleged scheme to manipulate the setting of the Libor and Euribor reference rates.